Krutie/Krutie/README.md

 Apart from this, I also love creating [colour-coded diagrams](https://krutiepatel.com/diagrams).
 I create them to capture and document my learning.
 Diagraming have been an effective tool in my learning journey of Laravel, Vue js and of course, my absolute favourite, Nuxt js.

+### My latest article/s on my blog:

+[Create Card component story using Storybook with Nuxt](https://krutiepatel.com/blog/create-card-component-story-using-storybook-with-nuxt) - Post outlining how I created a story of a Card UI component using Storybook with Nuxt.

 ### My latest articles on Nuxt blog:

 [Understanding how fetch works in Nuxt 2.12](https://nuxtjs.org/blog/understanding-how-fetch-works-in-nuxt-2-12) - explore different features of the Nuxt fetch hook and understand how it works.